 A Super Deep Dive Into Nirvana’s Heart-Shaped Box Video

 Whoa.
 We’re in a Technicolor landscape as a dirty, emaciated figure in a loincloth and Santa hat picks poppies.
 It’s the elderly chap from the bed.
 There’s another cross behind him.
 He’s… oh, he’s Jesus.
 He’s a sort of really knackered Jesus.
-Cobain initially wanted William S Burroughs – legendary counterculture writer (Junkie, Naked Lunch) and a hero of his – to play the old man, but Burroughs refused.
-Cobain offered him the option of doing it anonymously, so keen was he to work with the author.
-He wrote “As a fan and student of your work, I would cherish the opportunity to work directly with you.
+Kurt initially wanted William S. Burroughs – legendary counterculture writer (Junkie, Naked Lunch) and a hero of his – to play the old man, but he refused.
+The frontman offered him the option of doing it anonymously, so keen was he to work with the author.
+He wrote, “As a fan and student of your work, I would cherish the opportunity to work directly with you.
 To the extent that you may want to avoid any direct use of your image… I would be happy to have my director look into make-up techniques that could conceal your identity.
 While I would be proud to have William Burroughs appear as himself in my video, I am more concerned with getting the opportunity to work with you than I am with letting the public know.”
-Burroughs and Cobain later met and had a lovely afternoon together – Cobain described it as one of the high points of his life.
+They later met and had a lovely afternoon together; Kurt described it as one of the high points of his life.

-Kurt’s singing the title, so let’s have a look at what the song’s actually about.
-Cobain said it was about children with cancer, his biographers claim it’s about his relationship with Courtney Love, and Love herself once claimed – in a Twitter spat with Lana Del Rey after Del Rey performed a cover of the song – that it was about her vagina.
+Kurt’s singing the title, so let’s have a look at what the song actually means.
+He said it was about children with cancer, his biographers claim it’s about his relationship with Courtney Love, and Courtney herself once claimed – in a Twitter spat with Lana Del Rey after she performed a cover of the song – that it was about her vagina.
 The most likely scenario seems to be that it is a love song, possibly incorporating both the strengthened feelings for another person one often experiences when exposed to tragedy and perhaps some kind of bonus vaginal in-joke.
-In Heavier Than Heaven, Charles R Cross’s excellent Cobain biography, Cross memorably describes the lyric ‘I wish I could eat your cancer when you turn black’ as “the most convoluted route any songwriter undertook in pop history to say ‘I love you’”.
+In Heavier Than Heaven, Charles R. Cross’s excellent Kurt biography, the writer memorably describes the lyric, ‘I wish I could eat your cancer when you turn black,’ as “the most convoluted route any songwriter undertook in pop history to say ‘I love you’ ”.
 Or, like the album’s title, it’s a reference to the uterus – there’s plenty of foetal imagery to come, and you can just about interpret a uterus as being heart-shaped…

-… as the old fella climbs up onto a cross (quite full-on, innit).
+…as the old fella climbs up onto a cross (quite full-on, innit).
 Ooh, crows, nice.
-These were a Corbijn decision.
-“Kurt had sent me a script that became 90 per cent of the video,” Corbijn later told the New Yorker.
-“I added some stuff (the big woman ‘mother earth,’ the road through the poppies, the fake birds, fake butterflies, etc.), but this was very much Kurt’s video.”
+These were an Anton Corbijn decision.
+“Kurt had sent me a script that became 90 per cent of the video,” the director later told the New Yorker.
+“I added some stuff – the big woman ‘mother earth’, the road through the poppies, the fake birds, fake butterflies – but this was very much Kurt’s video.”

 Look, it’s Nirvana again!
 Krist is in more sensible trousers now, but the colours in the whole video are nuts, hyper-real, due to a labour-intensive but incredibly effective treatment process.
 The footage was shot in colour, converted to black and white and sent to Mexico, where every frame was hand-painted in a style intended to resemble Technicolor, the highly-saturated colour style of the films of the 1940s.
 It sounds implausible and hideously time-consuming, but it’s what they did.